 This battle is not just theoretical, either.
 Several documented encounters exist between black and brown bears, especially subspecies of the brown bear— the grizzly and Kodiak bears.
 The bears have overlapping territories throughout North America, primarily in Canada and Alaska.

+So who’d be more likely to emerge the victor in an aggressive brown bear vs black bear encounter?
 We’re going to explore the various physical and instinctual factors that would influence a battle between these two and show you how it would play out.

 Comparing a Black Bear vs Brown Bear